apache/activemq-artemis/RELEASING.md

 * Update docs/user-manual/en/versions.md to include appropriate release notes and upgrade instructions.
 See previous entries for guidance.

-* Bump the version numbers in example and test poms to the next release version. e.g. 2.0.0

 * Build the release locally: mvn clean install -Prelease

 * Test the standalone release (this should be done on windows as well as linux):